 - The asset can be new or second hand

-- To be eligible, the asset must be purchased by a business turning over less than $50m (see above)
+- To be eligible, the asset must be purchased by a business turning over less than $50m or $500 million after 12th March 2020 (see above)

 - If you borrow to purchase the asset, the asset is still eligible

-- The asset must be installed and ready to use by the deadline (purchasing a car to be delivered in the future won’t qualify until the car is actually delivered)
+- The asset must be installed and ready to use by the deadline (purchasing a car to be delivered in July 2020 or later won’t qualify until the car is actually delivered)

-- Some taxpayers may try to reduce the cost of an asset to under $30k by using a trade-in when purchasing the asset (for example a car).
+- Some taxpayers may try to reduce the cost of an asset to under $30k (for purchases prior to 12th March 2020) by using a trade-in when purchasing the asset (for example a car).
 However, the monetary value of the trade-in will form part of the asset cost and not reduce the cost of the asset.

-- If your business is not a ‘Small Business Entity’ you will need to depreciate all assets purchased over $100.
-Any assets purchased for $100 or less, used to earn business income, can be written off immediately
+- If your business is not a ‘Small Business Entity’ you will need to depreciate all assets purchased over $1000.
+Any assets purchased for $1000 or less can be written off immediately

 - Round Up of Other Year End Tax Issues